AIM-Harvard/pyradiomics/README.md

     python -m pip install -r requirements.txt
     python setup.py install

+### Usage

+PyRadiomics can be easily used in a Python script through the `featureextractor` module.
+Furthermore, PyRadiomics provides two commandline scripts, `pyradiomics` and `pyradiomicsbatch`, for single image extraction and batchprocessing, respectively.
+Finally, a convenient front-end interface is provided as the 'Radiomics' extension for 3D Slicer, available [here](https://github.com/Radiomics/SlicerRadiomics).

 ### Citation
 If you publish any work which uses this package, please cite the following publication: